-- a.
-Outline the technical design or methodology that will be employed to achieve the Project outcomes. - b.
-Provide the timeline for the Project, including milestones, stage-gates, dependencies and deliverables associated with the Project. - c.
+- 4.13 The Applicant should demonstrate merit against this criterion as follows. - Outline the technical design or methodology that will be employed to achieve the Project outcomes. - b.
+Provide the timeline for the Project, including milestones, stage-gates, dependencies and tangible deliverables associated with the Project. - c.
 Outline the main risks to achieving the outcomes of the Project and how these risks will be mitigated.
-Types of risk could include, but are not limited to: technological, project planning, infrastructure and equipment access, personnel and WHS risks.
+Types of risk could include, but are not limited to: technology, scale-up, commercialisation, project planning, infrastructure and equipment access, personnel and WHS risks. - 4.14 Applicants should be aware that low compliance with the Funding Agreement template may impact on ARENA's assessment of Project risk.
+Strong compliance with the Funding Agreement will generally increase the merit of a Project.